#1 Home Improvement Retailer

 Planting seeds with the direct sow method, right into the soil, is another option.
 It doesn't give you as much organized planning in terms of reliability and spacing compared to indoor starts.
 However, if you like to go with the flow, follow the instructions on your seed package and try it out.

-Your seeds might get washed away or struggle to grow, or rodents or bugs might eat the sprouts.
-But if you're really fortunate, you might get strong sprouts, perfectly spaced and ready to grow all spring.
+Your seeds might struggle to grow or get washed away, or insects or critters might eat the sprouts.
+But if you're really lucky, you might get strong sprouts, perfectly spaced and ready to grow all spring.
 The reality of your garden will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are hardy and primed to survive, although there are no guarantees.
+You know those sprouts are primed to survive and hardy, although there are no guarantees in the long term.

 Start Seeds Indoors